Antepartum Management of Vasa Previa

-Once the diagnosis is established, successful management includes pelvic rest, possible hospitalization, and preterm delivery.
-These tenets are consistent although experts may disagree on details.
-The ultimate goal is to avoid rupture of membranes and potential fetal exsanguination by planning for surgical delivery of the fetus as close to maturity as possible.
+Once the diagnosis is established, successful management includes pelvic rest, hospitalization, and preterm delivery.
 While hospitalization does not guarantee a good outcome, it does improve the chance of intact fetal survival compared to vasa previa rupturing outside of a hospital.
-For this reason, experts have recommended hospitalization starting at 30 to 32 weeks until delivery.
-Timing of delivery needs to balance fetal well-being and pulmonary maturity against the risk of spontaneous labor or spontaneous rupture of membranes.
-In addition to risk of vasa previa rupture, there is also concern for cord compression and subsequent fetal compromise.
-Elective cesarean delivery around 35 weeks may be optimal, and some experts recommend a course of antenatal steroids.
+For this reason, experts recommend corticosteroid administration between 28-32 weeks if clinical indications do not merit it earlier, consideration of preterm hospitalization between 30-34 weeks until delivery, and scheduled delivery at 34-37 weeks.
+Delivery timing needs to balance fetal well-being and pulmonary maturity against risks of spontaneous labor, spontaneous membrane rupture, and fetal exsanguination.
+In addition to these risks, there is also concern for cord compression and fetal compromise.
+Elective cesarean delivery around 35 weeks may be optimal.

 The addition of amniocentesis for fetal lung maturity poses its own risks and does not appear to add value.
 Some cases of vasa previa due to a succenturiate lobe (type II) may be treated antenatally with laser ablation of the vessels, but this procedure may not be available in many locations.

 Swank ML, Garita TJ, Maurel K, et al, Obstetrix Collaborative Research Network.
 Vasa previa: diagnosis and management.
 Am J Obstet Gynecol.
 2016 Aug;215(2):223.e1-6. doi: 10.1016/j.ajog.2016.02.044.
 Epub 2016 Mar 2.